martindevans/Yolol/readme.md

 #### YololEmulator

 This is an emulator for Yolol.
 It allows you to input a file of Yolol code and execute it line by line.
-See detailed instructions [here](YololEmulator).
+See detailed documentation [here](YololEmulator).

 #### YololAssembler

 This is an assembler for a higher level language (yasm) which compiles into Yolol.
+See detailed documentation [here](YololAssembler).

 #### Yolol